WorkerFramework/worker-message-prioritization/worker-message-prioritization-distribution-container/README.md

   The regex will match the worker, and the number will indicate the weighting to be added to the worker.
 For example to allow enrichment-workflow to get processed at 10 times the rate of other workers this variable should be set to "enrichment\-workflow$,10".
   Multiple of these can be added at any one time, just add an incrementing value to the variable name, eg: CAF_ADJUST_WORKER_WEIGHT_1.
-  Do decrease weighting the integer should be less than one.
+  To decrease weighting the integer should be less than one.
 Note it is possible to set the weight to 0 in order to stop processing of the worker entirely.